peynman/press-crud/README.md

 [![StyleCI](https://styleci.io/repos/227614981/shield)](https://styleci.io/repos/227614981)

 ## What is it for?
-Larapress CRUD is a Create/Read/Update/Delete resource management framework, with:
+Larapress CRUD is a Create/Read/Update/Delete resource management api, with:
-* Easy name.verb based authorisation
+* Easy name.verb based authorization
 * Simple yet overridable pipelines
 * Reusable code principles in mind